Payment-Components/demo-translator-rtgs/README.md

-# SWIFT Message Translator RTGS Demo
+# SWIFT Message Translator Target2 (RTGS) Demo

-The project is here to demonstrate how our [SDK](https://www.paymentcomponents.com/messaging-libraries/) for RTGS Message Translator works.
+The project is here to demonstrate how our [SDK](https://www.paymentcomponents.com/messaging-libraries/) for Target2 (RTGS) Message Translator works.
 For our demonstration we are going to use the demo SDK which can translate SWIFT MT to CBPR+ messages.

-This documentation describes how to incorporate the RTGS Translator Library into your project.
+This documentation describes how to incorporate the Target2 (RTGS) Translator Library into your project.
 The SDK is written in Java.
-By following this guide you will be able to translate SWIFT MT(ISO 15022) messages to RTGS messages and vice versa according to RTGS guidelines.
+By following this guide you will be able to translate SWIFT MT(ISO 15022) messages to Target2 (RTGS) messages and vice versa according to Target2 (RTGS) guidelines.

 It's a simple maven project, you can download it and run it, with Java 1.8 or above.